 To read more about using the Aptoide app store in general, please see here.

-Q: I'm having troubles installing an application from an apk file, what can I do?
+Q: I'm having trouble installing an application from an apk file, what can I do?

 A: If you are having troubles installing applications from .apk files, please follow the steps below: